Having an estate plan is imperative to save the farm

-Dear Michael: We have my father and mother approaching 80.
-They still have not done anything about their estate.
-Now we are approaching retirement age and our children are working with us.
+Dear Michael: We have my father and mother approaching the age of 80.
+They still have not done anything about their estate and now we are approaching retirement age and our children are working with us.
 We do not have an estate plan either.
-What can we do with Dad and Mom – their health is failing – to protect the land from going to a nursing home? – Three Generations
+What can we do with Dad and Mom – their health is failing – to protect the land from going to a nursing home? – Three Generations.

 Dear Three Generations: If you are thinking about retiring, this means that over the years working with your parents, you have developed quite an estate yourselves.
 Perhaps you got a break renting from Grandpa and Grandma which allowed you to grow your own estate.
 You all need some estate planning immediately.